vedantgolegaonkar/PrahladApp/Readme.md

-# Prahlad App
+# RamdasiBana@Pune App

 This app is designed to let the users book the Upasana of Prahlad Maharaj at their place (Home).
-You will have to go to playstore and search for **Prahlad App**.
+You will have to go to playstore and search for **RamdasiBana@Pune App**.
 Then download the app.
 After downloading, if you are a first time user you will have to register yourself withall the details asked.
 If you have already registered with us then type your username and password.
 You can start using the app and successfully book the **Upasana** from the available slots.

 <!-- For Developers -->